rgb-protocol/RGB-Documentation/rgb-contract-implementation/schema/README.md

 As [mentioned earlier](../../rgb-state-and-operations/features-of-rgb-state.md#the-validation-ownership-paradigm-in-rgb), **Schema clearly differentiates contract developers from issuers**, who may know nothing about coding and programming.
 This kind of approach makes extensive use of **contract templates** which can be used promptly by issuers who may benefit from avoiding common programming mistakes in the implementation phase.

 After compilation, the Schema is encoded in a `.rgb` binary file or in an `.rgba` armored binary file, which can be imported by the wallet software.

+An issuer will then create a particular instance of a schema by filling it in with data such as `precision`, `name` and `issuedSupply`.
+Initial allocations are also defined, and the resulting structure is encoded into a consignment file and shared with the new owners.
+Once the first state transition happens, the contract will (indirectly) be committed onchain and take full effect.

 In the next subsection, we will provide an example of an actual Schema used for the issuance of a **Non Inflatable Fungible Asset.**